risingwavelabs/risingwave-docs-legacy/cloud/cluster-check-status-and-metrics.md

 slug: /check-status-and-metrics
 ---

-You can check and monitor the overall running status and detailed metrics of your clusters.
+You can check and monitor your clusters' overall running status and detailed metrics.

 ## Check the overall condition